How to Take Advantage of Summer

 Finally, this is the easiest time of year to have playdates and to get together with people that you don’t get to see all of the time.
 So set up playdates early!

-Scheduling it ahead of time will ensure that you are helping yourself and your kiddos build a community you love to be a part of.
+Scheduling it ahead of time will ensure that you are helping yourself and your kiddos make friends and build community.

 Something to Consider with Summer